hansinahuja/Manhattan-LSTM/README.md

 - Cleaning the data was done using regular expressions, stopwords and PorterStemmer object from the NLTK library.
 - The embedding matrix was created using pretrained GloVe vectors.
 - The Embedding layer was made trainable.
-- Adam optimizer was used with a gradient clipping of norm = 1.5.
+- Adam optimizer was used with a gradient clipping norm = 1.5.
 - Binary crossentropy loss was used.

 ![Model plot](img/model_plot.png)